 For further information and to book tickets, visit The Platform website, or phone 01524 412552.

 After working in Germany for a few years, Anne began teaching in London and soon realised that this was the career she wanted to follow.
-She has worked for the North Yorkshire County Music Service for over twenty five years and is Assistant Head of the Service.
+She has worked for the North Yorkshire County Music Service for over twenty-five years and became Assistant Head of the Service.

 Anne performs regularly throughout the North West and has been leader of the Lancashire Chamber Orchestra since 2004, performing at the Bridgewater Hall, Royal Northern College of Music and The Lowry.
 She particularly enjoys encouraging young musicians in the Craven area to join their local orchestra.